carloscm/gossie/README.md

 # Installing

-There is no need to generate a Cassandra biding, I am providing one with Gossie (and the whole point is not to have to use it!)
+There is no need to generate a Cassandra Thrift biding, I am providing one with Gossie (and the whole point is not to have to use it!)

 I am using godag, a "go command"-like wrapper for compiling/linking/etc so there is no Makefile in Gossie.
 I do not plan on providing one, and Go 1.0 would make it obsolete anyway.